keguangzhang/cse15l-lab-reports/lab-report1.md

 - It asked for the password of my account.
 Typed in the password, and I successfully connected to the remote server.
 The whole process looks like this:

 ![Image](lab1 connecting.png)
+- To log out of the remote server, type in the command $ exit

 **Part 3: Trying Some Commands**
+- I tried some commands while logged in the remote server
 ![Image](lab1 command1.png)
 ![Image](lab1 command2.png)